lordofthejars/bool/README.md

 Final Notes
 -----------

 Please keep in mind that the border between writing clean and readable code and something unintelligible is very thin.
-You can start creating a complex chaining of calls so no one can understand the real meaning of the condition.
+You can start creating a complex chaining of calls *train wreck* so no one can understand the real meaning of the condition.
 One good practice to avoid this case is splitting complex chaining calls into multiple variables and then the final calls are executed inside the *if* (or inside a method which extracts all this logic).
 But anyway if you found creating a really complex condition, think about the correctness of this logic before coding it, because maybe you are providing to a condition a heavy responsibility.

-Also note that you can use **Bool** in all of your conditions, but where you really take the full power is in business conditions, those conditions that represents important rules for your business.
+Also note that you can use **Bool** in all of your conditions, but where you really take the full power is in conditions that represents important rules for your business.

 Stay In Touch
 -------------